Have you ever missed a flight?

 What to do if you miss your connecting flight?

 Just wait for the information from your airline.
-They will tell you what to do next.

 Or contact the airline yourself.